curl/everything-curl/ftp-traversedir.md

     curl --ftp-method multicwd ftp://example.com/one/two/three/file.txt

+This then equals this FTP command/response sequence (simplified)

+    > CWD one
+    < 250 OK.
+Current directory is /one
+    > CWD two
+    < 250 OK.
+Current directory is /one/two
+    > CWD three
+    < 250 OK.
+Current directory is /one/two/three
+    > RETR file.txt

 ### nocwd

 The opposite to doing one CWD for each directory part is to not change